aws-samples/sample-aws-modernization-with-coder/content/1_introduction/11_AboutCoderAWS.md

 - **Zero security incidents** related to local development environments
 - **50% increase** in developer satisfaction scores

-{{% notice info %}}
-**Why Cloud Development Environments Matter**: Leading technology companies like Anthropic, Netflix, Goldman Sachs, and Government/Intelligence Agencices have adopted CDEs to scale their development teams efficiently while maintaining security and consistency.
-This workshop shows you how to implement the same patterns in your organization.
+::alert[**Why Cloud Development Environments Matter**: Leading technology companies like Anthropic, Netflix, Goldman Sachs, and Government/Intelligence Agencices have adopted CDEs to scale their development teams efficiently while maintaining security and consistency.
+This workshop shows you how to implement the same patterns in your organization.]{type="info"}
-{{% /notice %}}

 Ready to transform your development experience?
 Let's get started.